251 people found this helpful

 Vinegar and lemon juice are great options if you’re looking for a bee and wasp sting home treatment.
 Both contain a type of acid that will help to neutralise the sting and provide a soothing sensation.
 Any vinegar will do, but apple cider vinegar is ideal.
 Here’s how to use them:

 - Lemon.
-Cut a slice and place it directly over the sting, or squeeze out as much juice as you can and soak a Cushelle tissue in it, holding the tissue over the affected area.
+Cut a slice and place it directly over the sting, or squeeze out as much juice as you can and soak a tissue in the lemon, holding it over the affected area.

-Cushelle pocket pack tissues are strong enough to hold the lemon juice or vinegar without tearing, and soft enough to provide some extra comfort.
+Make sure to choose tissues that are strong enough to hold the lemon juice or vinegar without tearing, and soft enough to provide some extra comfort.

 2. Wasp or bee sting treatments: ice and medications